 As states open schools, COVID vaccines, separation issues emerge as twin challenges for hesistant parents

+As states open schools, COVID vaccines, separation issues emerge as twin challenges for hesitant parents

 Though several states are set to reopen schools from August, a new study has shown that at least 48 percent parents in India are hesitant in allowing their children resume in-person learning at schools without vaccination

-With the second wave of COVID-19 waning across India, several states have either resumed schools partilally or are set to reopen starting next month.
+With the second wave of COVID-19 waning across India, several states have either resumed schools partially or are set to reopen starting next month.

 Though a majority of parents want their children to get back to schools, 30 percent of the parents surveyed said that they would be willing to do so only if the coronavirus cases in their districts come down to zero, said the survey by an online platform, Local Circles.